 While the beach is beautiful at sunrise and sunset, there’s no reason why you can’t shoot in the middle of the day when clouds are present.
 Again, white clouds and blue sky are very inviting.
 A blue-green tropical sea will draw in any viewer.

-Between this, sunrises and sunsets, and perhaps some night photography, just think… you may never sleep again!
+Between these suggestions of midday light for landscape photography, sunrises and sunsets, and perhaps some night photography, just think… you may never sleep again!

 Best of light to you all!